Ottermad/ottermad.github.io/_posts/2021-09-05-Introduction-to-Kafka.md

 title: An Introduction To Kafka
 author: Charles Thomas
 ---
-* Idempotency: If a producer writes a message and see a network error it cannot know if this error happened before or after the message was committed.
-You can turn on a setting so that the broker assigns each producer an ID and deduplicates messages using a sequence number that is sent by the producer along with every message (we can only guarantee idempotent production within a single producer session)

 ## What is Kafka?
 Apache Kafka is an events streaming platform.
 This means it provides 3 keys features: